 Responsibility of the power-generating facility owner

 1. The power-generating facility owner shall ensure that each power-generating module complies with the requirements applicable under this Regulation throughout the lifetime of the facility.
 For type A power-generating modules, the power-generating facility owner may rely upon equipment certificates, issued as per Regulation (EC) No 765/2008.
+All type A1 and especially bidirectional electric vehicle manufacturer shall be allowed to self-declare European grid code and EN50549-1 conformity through a unified european CE declaration process.
+Member states shall be prohibited to request further certification for Type A1 generation units.

 2. The power-generating facility owner shall notify to the relevant system operator any planned modification of the technical capabilities of a power-generating module which may affect its compliance with the requirements applicable under this Regulation, before initiating that modification.
+This communication shall only be done in the national registration tool (article 30).

 3. The power-generating facility owner shall notify the relevant system operator of any operational incidents or failures of a power-generating module that affect its compliance with the requirements of this Regulation, without undue delay, after the occurrence of those incidents.